yuzhuolong1993/ae/README.md

 unzip tpcc_traces.zip -d tpcc_traces
 unzip microbenchmark.zip -d microbenchmark
 ```
-Then you can either run manually execute programs on the switch and the servers, or use the script (console.py) we provided (recommended).
+Then you can either manually execute programs on the switch and the servers, or use the script we provided (Recommended).
 - To use scripts (Recommended)<br>
   - Configure the parameters in files based on your environment.<br>
     - config.py: provide the information of your servers (username, passwd, hostname, dir)<br>